 With the increase in biogas this site was able to grow its earnings per month by $322,500 baht making the wastewater process of the business more profitable to the plant.

-Calix ACTI-Mag can increase the quality and quantity of the biogas coming from anaerobic systems, and provide a significant economic boost for food processing plants and municipalities.Download the Solution Spec Sheet
+Calix ACTI-Mag can increase the quality and quantity of the biogas coming from anaerobic systems, and provide a significant economic boost for food processing plants and water utilities.Download the Solution Spec Sheet